Mutual Funds Categories

-It has returns that are taxed at 15% if sold before one year, post this period no tax is imposed on profits.
+It has returns that are taxed at 15% if sold before one year, post this period a 10% tax is applicable on the gains.

 Purpose: If you are new-bee in investment realm, try out this fund to get a good returns with an average risk.